Norway's $960 billion wealth fund should be split from central bank - reform proposal

-OSLO Norway's $960-billion wealth fund, the world's largest, should be split from the country's central bank, which has managed the fund since its launch in 1996, a government-appointed commission said on Friday.
+OSLO (Reuters) - Norway's $960-billion wealth fund, the world's largest, should be split from the country's central bank, which has managed the fund since its launch in 1996, a government-appointed commission said on Friday.

 "The Commission proposes that (an) investment management company be established as a separate statutory entity," it said in a statement.